CaseyPrivette/getandcleanproject/README.md

 Next I wrote a for loop to change all coded activities in data frames testy and trainy to the cooresponding descriptive names.
 I also used the gsub() function to make the variable names found in features.txt into a syntatically valid format.
 Next I used the names function to add the list of variables in var_names as the column names in test and train and assign "Activity_Names" as the column name in testy and trainy.

 ###Merging datasets
 Because data frames test, testy, and sub_test and train, trainy, and sub_train possess an equal number of rows, I used cbind to clip the subjects and activity names onto the data and stored the results in data frames merged_test and merged_train.
-Since these two data frames contained the same number of columns, I used rbind() to clip merged_train onto the bottome of merged_test and stored this in the variable untidy_merge.
+Since these two data frames contained the same number of columns, I used rbind() to clip merged_train onto the bottom of merged_test and stored this in the variable untidy_merge.

+###Selecting only rows pertaining to mean and standard deviation
+Next I removed the 495 rows that did not contain mean or standard deviation measurements using select().
+The resulting data frame with 10,299 observations and 68 variables was stored in untidy_data.

+###Tidying up and summarization
+Finally, I tidied up the data using the summarise_each() function to provide the average of each of the 66 measurment variables grouped by Subject and Activity.
+The resulting data frame of 180 observations and 68 variables was stored in tidy_data.
+Tidy data was exported to the working directory using write.table as the file "tidy_data.txt".